Filming in Maasai Mara national reserve

 - For all filming equipment, a nominal non-refundable fee of 1% of the value of the equipment or Ksh 30,000 ($300) whichever is less is payable to the Customs Department on presentation of a film license.

-Why use Film crew fixers Uganda to film in Masai Mara National Reserve, Kenya
+Why use Film crew fixers to film in Masai Mara National Reserve, Kenya

-Film crew Fixers is a local fixer company based in Uganda, we assist filming companies and Production agencies in Uganda and East Africa as a whole for the last 8 years.
+Film crew Fixers is a local fixer company based in Uganda, we assist filming companies and Production agencies in Uganda and East Africa as a whole.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all relevant connections with other service providers and government agencies to make sure that accreditation and filming permits in Kenya are processed in the shortest time possible.
 Contact us for details and all relevant information you would like to know for successful filming in Masai Mara National Reserve.

 OUR FIXER SERVICES